 A personal statement is a narrative essay that provides insight into who you are beyond your academic achievements and test scores.
 It reflects your personality, experiences, values, and aspirations.
 This document not only highlights your qualifications but also gives you an opportunity to express why you stand out among other candidates.
 Through this essay, committees gauge your potential to contribute to their community or field of study.

-Secondly, this essay demonstrates your communication skills and ability to articulate thoughts clearly and effectively—an essential criterion for academic success.
+Second, this essay demonstrates your communication skills and ability to articulate thoughts clearly and effectively.
 Committees look for candidates who can express themselves well since this skill is indicative of how they might perform in scholarly pursuits or professional environments.

 Preparing to Write Your Personal Statement

-Entering the preparation phase of your personal statement for a scholarship involves collecting key materials and understanding the specific requirements of the scholarship.
+Entering the preparation phase involves collecting key materials and understanding the specific requirements of the scholarship.
 This groundwork ensures that your statement is both comprehensive and tailored to the scholarship committee's expectations.

 Gather Necessary Materials